systemhalted/systemhalted.github.io/_posts/2022-02-19-roc-lang-talk-richard-feldman.md

 Any imperative loop (while, for, etc.) can be expressed as a recursive function.
 Tail call optimization makes them compile to the same thing.
 Same idea is taken for any program that needs in place mutation through Opportunistic In-Place Mutation.
 This optimization can be done by using Reference counting instead of tracing Garbage Collector(GC) and this in most cases this can be done using Static In-place Detection, so this can be done at Compile time rather than runtime.
 It uses Alias Analysis via Morphic Solver library written in Rust created at University of California, Berkeley.
 I couldn't find much information on that.
 Probably this will come later as well.

 #### Conclusion
 This talk was fantastic.
 I would recommend go and listen to the talk.
-I have been thinking of writing about LLVM for past two years.
-Now, probably, I will concentrate more on writing about LLVM.
+It is amazing what a compiler can do.
+There are multiple ways to get the performance boosts using compiler.
+More on that later.

 *References*